-Still, I’m happy.
-This show has had the strongest first season of any Star Trek series since the original and it was a heck of a journey filled with mystery, nostalgia, humor, heart, and memorable characters.
+Still, despite the fact that this episode was kind of grease fire in places, This show has had the strongest first season of any Star Trek series since the original and it was a heck of a journey filled with mystery, nostalgia, humor, heart, and memorable characters.
 It showed us a new, often overlooked side of Star Trek — call it the civilian life, I guess — and the future is filled with promise and excitement.

 Moreover, it never forgot who Picard is, even if Picard himself seemed to for a little while.
 This series was about an old friend rediscovering his passions and his place in the universe… it was about a man who never forgot that well-chosen words can save the day better than phasers and explosions, and it showed someone coming to peace with the darkest times of his past.